andypotatohy/roast/README.md

 E-field: `"subjName_simulationTag_e.pos"`, unit in V/m.

 Note in these text files, voltage and electric field are defined at each mesh node, whose location can be found in the mesh file `"subjName_simulationTag.msh"` or `"subjName_simulationTag.mat"`.
-Also note that in these two mesh files the node coordinates are in the voxel space but with the scaling factors in the MRI header applied, i.e., the unit of the mesh coordinates is millimeter (mm).
+Also note that in these two mesh files the node coordinates are in the model voxel space but with the scaling factors in the MRI header applied, i.e., the unit of the mesh coordinates is millimeter (mm).

 ### Outputs of `roast_target`

-TO BE ADDED...
+`roast_target()` records all the targeting history in a text file named as `"subjName_targetLog"`, where you can find for each targeting (identified by its unique `'targetingTag'`) the detailed values of all options.
+You will notice the target coordinates ('targetCoord') are recorded in the log file in three formats: MNI, original MRI voxel space, and model voxel space.
+If you provided the MNI coordinates for the targets, then the original MRI voxel coordinates will be shown as "not provided"; if you provided the voxel coordinates for the targets using the original MRI, then the MNI coordinates will be shown as "not provided".
+The model voxel coordinates are those coordinates that enter the targeting algorithm, after transforms applied on the original MRI (re-orienting into RAS, resampling, or zero-padding).
+Note also that the targeting results are summarized in this log file as well: the optimal montage used, the achieved electric field magnitude, intensity and focality at each target are all recorded.

+The results are also output in the following formats.

+#### Figure outputs

+`roast_target()` outputs at least 3 figures for quick visualization of the targeting results.
+These figures include the optimal montage displayed as a topoplot; 3D rendering of the optimized electric field in the brain induced by the optimal montage; and the slice view of the optimized electric field, with slice cut orthogonally at each of the target locations, indicated by a white circle.
+Note the slice view is always in the model voxel space, and the 3D rendering displays the data in the world space.
+In the slice view you can see both the voxel and MNI coordinates of any point you click in the slices, indicated by a while circle.

+#### Outputs in Matlab format

+`roast_target()` saves the results as `"subjName_targetingTag_targetResult.mat"`, where a structure variable named `'r'` with the following fields are available:

+`targetCoord`: the target coordinates in the model voxel space.
+`mon`: the optimal montage in a format of a vector with each element indicating the injected current intensity (in mA).
+`montageTxt`: the optimal montage in text format.
+`xopt`: the optimized electric field vector induced by the optimal montage at each mesh node, whose location can be found in the mesh file `"subjName_simulationTag.msh"` or `"subjName_simulationTag.mat"`.
+Also note that in these two mesh files the node coordinates are in the model voxel space but with the scaling factors in the MRI header applied, i.e., the unit of the mesh coordinates is millimeter (mm).
+`ef_all`: the optimized electric field induced by the optimal montage at each pixel in the model voxel space, unit in V/m.
+This variable includes 3 volumes, representing the x-, y-, and z-component of the electric field.
+`ef_mag`: the magnitude of the optimized electric field at each pixel in the model voxel space, unit in V/m.
+`targetMag`: the magnitude of the optimized electric field at each target location (in V/m).
+`targetInt`: the intensity of the optimized electric field along the desired orientation at each target location (in V/m).
+`targetMagFoc`: the focality of the magnitude of the optimized electric field at each target location (in cm).

 ## Review of simulation data